 Food in Vegas – $500 Budget

 You can’t go wrong with eating in Vegas.
-There are so many good places to eat in Vegas – check out the buffet review from Buzzfeed video below if you don’t believe me!
+There are so many good places to eat there.

 The last time I was in Vegas, I ended up spending $60 in food.
 The ways I saved money on food, even in Vegas, was by doing 3 things: